[Updated September 2022]

 The Christmas market in Hall is only 10 minutes from our home and the one we visit most during the festive season.
 It’s also the one where we meet friends and take family because we like it so much.

-The upper town square in this beautiful medieval old town with its cobbled lanes is turned into a lively market place at Christmas.
+The upper town square of Hall in Tirol, a beautiful medieval town, is turned into a lively market place at Christmas.
 The days left until Christmas are displayed in different coloured lights on the surrounding buildings, bathing the square in soft light.

 Trumpeters perform every day at 18:00.
 For the kids, there’s a petting zoo and daily children’s entertainment.
 There is always a long line for traditional Kiachl with sauerkraut or cranberry jam, and you’ll find nice gifts at the art and craft stalls.